codeforboston/home-energy-analysis-tool/README.md

-**Goal**: Help heat pump survey teams pick the right heat pump size for a given house.
-This app would help calculate how many BTUs/hr a house needs in its particular geographical location.
-Eventually, the tool should store the data for each home to analyze general trends.
+**Goal**: Provide an app that helps residential energy coaches or advocates, and some homeowners, estimate a home's heating requirements (heat load) and assess whether proposed heat pumps have sufficient heating capacity for the home.
+The app will use information about the home including it's location, usual thermostat settings, and historical energy usage, provided by the resident, to calculate the heating requirements in BTUs/hr.
+Key outputs will include two graphs, one showing the heating requirement vs. outdoor temperature and another comparing the home with other homes based on floor area.
+In the future, this app may be extended to provide more information, such an estimate of electricity use by a heat pump, cost of heating with a heat pump vs. fossil fuel and other such features.

-**Users**: Teams like the Heatsmart Alliance coaches via the [sibling project](https://github.com/codeforboston/urban-league-heat-pump-accelerator).
+**Users**: [Heatsmart Alliance coaches](https://heatsmartalliance.org/about-our-volunteer-coaches/), energy coaches with other affiliations, and users of the CfB [sibling project](https://github.com/codeforboston/urban-league-heat-pump-accelerator).

-**Current method**: Excel spreadsheets with formulas that make the calculations.
-The current spreadsheet inputs include things like historic energy usage, current house thermostat settings, and yearly weather in the house's zipcode.
-See [this Slack message](https://cfb-public.slack.com/archives/C0563F96JSG/p1684285954706029) to download a Zip file of that original Excel, or make a request for a copy from HeatSmart at [this link](https://heatsmartalliance.org/coaching-tools/heat-load-analysis/).
+**Current method**: An Excel spreadsheet with formulas that perform the calculations.
+Inputs to the existing spreadsheet include historic energy usage, typical thermostat settings, and temperature data from a weather station close to the home.
+More info on this existing spreadsheet and a link to request a download are available from the HeatSmart Alliance at [this link](https://heatsmartalliance.org/coaching-tools/heat-load-analysis/).

 ## Teams